CrazyFeirouz/gbgwcalculator.github.io/README.md

 ## About

-This is a fork of the original [gbgwcalculator.github.io](https://github.com/gbgwcalculator/gbgwcalculator.github.io).
+This is a fork of Ryan Kane's [GBGW calculator fork](https://github.com/rmkane/gbgwcalculator.github.io).

-There have been many improvements:

-- Dark mode!
-- Additional filters
-- Full suite of GBGW font glyphs
+This is mostly my personal experimental version.

 ## Installation